 At BIZON we often get many customers who want to switch from a Mac to a PC Workstation.
 While there are many reasons our customers want a change, it usually comes down to one major factor, performance.

-Whatever you use your Mac or PC for, performance is important to help you manage your workflow, to ensure your game runs smoothly, for high quality sound and graphics, and to edit videos efficiently.
+Whatever you use your Mac or Workstation PC for, performance is important to help you manage your workflow, to ensure your game runs smoothly, for high-quality sound and graphics, and to edit videos efficiently.

 The rise in 4K, 6K, and 8K workflows makes optimum performance a necessity for many people, so it is essential to make the right choice when considering a computer.

-With performance being the most important factor when deciding between a PC or a Mac, we take a look at why a PC is a better option to use Adobe’s Premier Pro video editing application compared to a Mac or iMac Pro 2018.
+With performance being the most important factor when deciding between a PC or a Mac, we take a look at why a PC is a better option to use Adobe’s Premiere Pro video editing application compared to a Mac or iMac Pro 2019.

 To find out whether a PC or Mac is a best video editing workstation, we took three iMac systems and a PC workstation of a similar price and tested them across performance for live playback, render in to out, and export.

 If you love data we’re sure you’ll enjoy looking at our charts, which show how the systems compare, but if charts aren’t your thing you can always scroll past the data to read our conclusion.

 To compare the iMac Pro and Mac Pro to our BIZON V4000 4K/6K/8K video editing workstation, we tested the following system configurations, using Premier Pro version 13.1: